brunopk/mis-gastos-backend/README.md

 <br>

-> Maven can be installed with [SdkMan!](https://sdkman.io/) and the JRE with SdkMan! or the APT package manager.
+> Maven and the JRE can be installed with [SdkMan!](https://sdkman.io/).
+Also the APT package manager can be used to install the JRE.

 ## Installation